jul0105/last-byte.github.io/_posts/2019-10-15-21st-century-ad-attacks-part0.md

 ## Topics covered

 In this post series we are going to take a look at many aspects concerning Active Directory.
-I'll try to cover the following topics as best as I can:
+We will start slow, from the basics and then move onto more complex topics like authentication mechanisms and attacks.
+With this in mind I want to cover the following topics:
 - Basics of Active Directory: I'll explain what forests and domains are, how they interact with the environment, the protocols and the general behaviour of AD;
 - Active Directory reconaissance and enumeration.
 To do this we will use the famous Powerview module for Powershell;
 - Kerberos, the ~~in~~famous authentication mechanism loved by Red Teamers and hated by Blue Teamers;